Frequently Asked Questions

 By talking through our problems, we are better able to understand them ourselves and hopefully, with professional and skilled guidance, better able to make changes to improve our lives.

-+ How do I register?
++ How do I register to recieve online therapy?

 The registration document is a brief form asking you for some key details about you, your needs and availability for therapy.
 It also asked for you to read our terms and consent to sharing your ket details with your chosen therapist.